 4.2.2.1 General

-There are several scenarios for private call communications which can be built on the migration and interconnect scenarios described in clause 4.1 depending on whether one party or both parties have migrated to a partner MCPTT system, and whether both parties are obtaining service from the same MCPTT system.
+There are several scenarios for private call communications which can be built on the migration and interconnection scenarios described in clause 4.1 depending on whether one party or both parties have migrated to a partner MCPTT system, and whether both parties are obtaining service from the same MCPTT system.
 These scenarios are described in the following sub-clauses.

 In these scenarios, the MCPTT systems are in different trust domains from each other.
 Each of the MCPTT systems must have a business relationship with the other MCPTT systems that permits users to migrate and to permit interconnected calls to take place.